ARMmbed/mbed-client/docs/Howto.md

 `Object/Object Instance ID`

+`M2MObjectInstance * object_instance = _object->create_object_instance(0);
+ if(object_instance) {
+     object_instance->set_register_uri(true);   // This defines the registration message will explicitly sends this object instance path as registered resource like /Test/0.
+ }`

 ### Configuring the Object Instance

 When you have created an Object Instance (whether OMA-specific or custom), you can configure various parameters in that object so that they can be controlled or modified to affect communication with mbed Device Server.

 Here, we present a few of the most important parameters that you must configure properly to work with the object instances.

-#### Setting operation mode
+##### Setting Operation Mode

-You can set the operation mode of the Object Instances so that they can handle `GET`, `PUT`, `POST`, `DELETE` or a combination of these requests coming from mbed Device Server.
+To set the operation mode of the Objects so that they can handle `GET`, `PUT`, `POST`, `DELETE` or a combination of these requests coming from mbed Device Server:

-The API that you can use to set the operation mode (present in the M2MBase class) is:

-`virtual void set_operation(M2MBase::Operation operation);`
+`virtual void set_operation(M2MBase::Operation operation);` `object_instance->set_operation(M2MBase::GET_PUT_POST_ALLOWED); // This defines the REST operations that can be performed on this object instance`

-#### Setting observable mode
+##### Setting Observable Mode

-To set the object to be an observing resource:
+To set the ObjectInstance to be an observing resource:

-You can set the observable mode using the following API:

 `virtual void set_observable(bool observable);`
+By default, all the created ObjectInstances are non-observable.
+You can set them to be observable or not observable using this API.
+`_object_instance->set_observable(true); // This defines the ObjectInstance can be observed from server.` `_object_instance->set_observable(false); // This defines the ObjectInstance cannot be observed from server.`

-#### Setting CoAP content type
+##### Setting CoAP content type

 Currently, the only available content type is the OMA TLV type.
-The OMA TLV type works only for Objects with a numeric value.
-For example, if are creating a custom object it must be of a numeric type like `100`.
+The OMA TLV type works only for Objects and ObjectInstances with a numeric value.
+For example, if you are creating a custom Object and ObjectInstances it must be of a numeric type like `100`.
+(Yogesh: give an example -- DONE, Pekka to verify)

-If you want your Object to support the TLV type, set the CoAP content type of the object to `99`:
+For example, if you are creating ObjectInstance as defined below `M2MObject * _object = M2MInterfaceFactory::create_object("100");`
+`M2MObjectInstance * object_instance = _object->create_object_instance(0);`

+By default. all the numeric objects are assigned the CoAP content type of `99` by mbed Client but if you want your ObjectInstance to assign any other CoAP content type, for eg. 120, you can do that by setting the object's CoAP content type as shown below:

 `virtual void set_coap_content_type(const uint8_t content_type);`
+`object_instance->set_coap_content_type(120);`

 **Tip:** In future version, we will introduce support for the JSON content types.